 - Remove from the oven and layer with refried beans, more crushed tortilla chips, salsa, or any other desired toppings.

 Yes, but you should take some extra steps reheating it so it doesn’t become spongy.

 Thaw the frittata slowly in the refrigerator overnight or set out on a counter.
 Once it’s thawed, loosely wrap in foil and put it in a cold oven.
 Let the oven warm to 325°F and gradually warm the frittata with it.

-If you are reheating the Mexican Layered Frittata, leave off any salsa, lettuce, sour cream, avocado, or cilantro.
-Freezing and reheating with the beans and extra chips should be fine.
+If you are reheating the this recipe, leave off any salsa, sour cream, avocado, or cilantro.
+Freezing and reheating with the beans and extra chips will be fine.

 - Fresh fruit